What is Paper Trade?

 #4 – Ability to Make Mistakes

-Paper trading gives you that same ability to do the mistake and learn from your mistakes without losing actual money.
+Paper trading gives you that same ability to make a mistake and learn from your mistakes without losing actual money.
 This can sometimes be the biggest benefit of all.
-Every investor makes mistakes while trading and take wrong calls but it is our ability to learn from those mistakes that will lead us to our greatest achievements.
+Every investor makes mistakes while trading and take wrong calls, but it is our ability to learn from those mistakes that will lead us to our greatest achievements.

 #1 – Market Condition Is Not Always Real